 Finikas in southern Syros is a small town with a small beach and a port.
 That said, Finikas is some 8 minutes walking to Voulgari Beach to the south, and 15 minutes to Kokkina Beach to the north.
 Thus, you can visit several beaches.
 The town itself is not that special, with a couple of hotels and restaurants.
 Finikas is a quiet beach, with very clean water and public umbrellas and showers to enjoy your day.
 Agathopes is to the south of Finikas and wider, but with the same clear blue waters.
 Not only that, but walk a bit to the north and you will reach a double-sided beach, just before a semi-island forest.
 Many residents in Syros favor Agathopes, so the vibe is quite special.

 Hotels in Finikas and Agathopes

 Since most people come from Ermoupoli to spend the day, Finikas doesn’t have many hotels.
 Without a doubt, Hotel Brazzera is the best one in town.
 The hotel is directly on the coast and has only 14 rooms.
 Of course, the ones with sea views are the best.
 All come with balconies and are nicely appointed.
 The bar in the hotel is quite good, and the service great.
-Since the main port of Syros is so close, there aren’t many accommodation options in Agathopes.
+There aren’t many accommodation options in Agathopes.
 To us, the best one is Calma Boutique Hotel, set on the beach.
 The hotel has been updated recently and has big rooms with direct views of the Aegean Sea.
 The bar offers very good coffee and breakfast, and the service by its owners is impeccable.

 Vari and Achladi Beaches